-Students can specialize in one of three programs: a Master of Cognitive Science with equal emphasis on research and coursework (M.Cog.Sc. - thesis stream), a Master of Cognitive Science with a stronger emphasis on coursework (M.Cog.Sc. - project stream), or a PhD in Cognitive Science with an emphasis on advanced coursework and research.
+Students can specialize in one of three programs: a Master of Cognitive Science with equal emphasis on research and coursework (M.Cog.Sc. - thesis stream), a Master of Cognitive Science with a stronger emphasis on coursework (M.Cog.Sc. project stream), or a PhD in Cognitive Science with an emphasis on advanced coursework and research.

-We also offer a master's degree with a specialization in Data Science.
+We also offer a master's degree with a specialization in Data Science or a specialization in Digital Humanities.